hayleynondorf/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and updating your skills.
 The programming industry is constantly evolving, so it' s essential to stay ahead of the curve.
 Read blogs, watch tutorials, or attend workshops to keep your knowledge up-to-date.

+# 2024-02-08
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying real bottlenecks.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail, this quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code.
+Instead, a programmer should initially focus on getting the core functionality right, ensuring the codebase is structured well and easy to understand.
+Once the program works as expected, optimizations can be made based on data from performance analysis, targeting the specific parts that actually need improvement.